 I own all three: Longitude 0, Papaya 1972, and Contracharma.
 They are not exact color replicas of their cream sisters, for example the bronze here is a darker color than Tropic Equinox.
 I love all three, and although once again the coral Papaya color is my least used due to my preference towards pink, its a lovely color regardless and pushes me to get out of my comfort zone.

 My issues, however, are the same as noted above: the staying power is not remarkable.
-I do notice that as the day progresses, the blush breaks up a bit, to form a blotchier look.
+I do notice that as the day progresses, rather quickly the blush breaks up a bit, to form a blotchier look.
 It’s not extreme, yet its enough to take away from the flawless look.
+My sister had even remarked once on how I have patches of pink on my cheek when she looked close at my skin!
 Again, perhaps for those who don’t have oily skin or use more matte/complexion powders in place of creams will appreciate the formulation much more, but for me I’ve noticed both cream and powder blushes have the tendency to melt away.
 This can certainly be in part due to the fact that I’m in very hot weather of late, however, regardless other green beauty products I have tried have given me more longevity in general.
 I do want to note that the highlighter, which I apply to the top of my cheekbones, under my eyebrows, and on top of my lip, looks gorgeous and lasts longer due to the fact I’m not oily in these areas.
 A final note to include, I do want to specify that the cream products are much more pigmented than the powder versions.

 Pros – pigmented + creamy/finely-milled, gorgeous colors, can work with multiple skin tones, feel very lightweight + non-comedogenic